Woocommerce

 • Deactivated due to an update

-• A cache causes the link to not be initialised
+• A cache causes the link to not be initialized

 • WooCommerce permalinks are set to Post name instead of Month and name